mo4islona/jellyfishes/solana_dexes/liquidity/README.md

 The core stream processor that:

 - Tracks liquidity events from Raydium and Meteora protocols
-- Handles different AMM pools for both projects.
+- Handles AMM pools for both projects.
 In the future it will also track concentraded liquidity pools
 - Maintains a local SQLite database for pool metadata
 - Processes three types of events:
   - Pool initialization